neviim/Applying_EANNs_using_Python/README.md

 ## How to use

-If you would like to tinker with the parameters of the simulation, you can do so in the [Modules/Settings/settings.py](Modules/Settings/settings.py) module.
+If you would like to tinker with the parameters of the simulation, you can do so in the "settings.py" module located at [Modules/Settings/](Modules/Settings/).
 If you would simply like to run the simulation with default parameters, you can run [Scripts/perform_experiments.py](Scripts/perform_experiments.py) script.
 To show the results you can run [Scripts/show_single_album.py](Scripts/show_single_album.py) script.

 ## License